 On April 17th, the Illinois state House passed HB 1665, which would affect background checks for school bus drivers.
-According to the bill, Illinois’ Secretary of State would be charged with issuing school bus driver permits to applicants who fulfill all the requirements of the application and screening process to “insure the welfare and safety of children who are transported on school buses” throughout the state.
-The background check would consist of the applicant submitting their fingerprints to the Department of State Police to conduct a criminal background check on information available in the state system and through the Federal Bureau of Investigation’s databases.
-The cost of the background check would be charged to the applicant.
+According to the bill, Illinois’ Secretary of State would be charged with issuing school bus driver permits to candidates who fulfill all the requirements of the application and screening process to “insure the welfare and safety of children who are transported on school buses” throughout the state.
+The background check would consist of the candidate submitting their fingerprints to the Department of State Police to conduct a criminal background check on information available in the state system and through the Federal Bureau of Investigation’s databases.
+The cost of the background check would be charged to the candidate.

 - A written application for a provisional permit;